 Three broad areas of legislation are relevant to managing any issues that arise in relation to an employee affected by mental illness.

 Discrimination in the workplace against someone with a mental illness (or other disability) is unlawful in Australia under the Disability Discrimination Act 1992 (DDA).
 All employers have a duty to be aware of how their conduct should be guided by the DDA, as well as any relevant State or Territory legislation.

 As with any other personal data they retain, employers have an obligation to ensure information about employees’ mental health is not recorded or disclosed inappropriately, in accordance with the Privacy Act 1988 as well as any relevant State or Territory legislation.

 Employees with a mental illness have the same rights and responsibilities as others under the Fair Work Act 2009 (FWA) as well as any relevant State or Territory legislation covering occupational health and safety (OHS) and other areas.

-For more information on supporting people in the workplace, visit Mindful Employer.
+For more information on supporting people affected by mental illness in the workplace, visit the Mindful Employer program.